 "The Favourite", directed by Yorgos Lanthimos, and written by Deborah Davis and Tony McNamara, placed him onscreen with some of the biggest stars on the planet today including Olivia Coleman, Emma Stone, Rachel Weisz, Nicolas Hoult, Joe Alwyn, James Smith, and Mark Gatiss, it was no surprise to see it make a deep impact on Oscar nominations.

 Joe Alwyn innocently walked into the Whitby Hotel suite appearing anxious to answer our questions.

-Eileen Shapiro: How did "The Favourite" differ from everything else that you've done this year?
+Eileen Shapiro: How did "The Favourite" differ from everything else that you've done?

 Joe Alwyn: Everything was different with "The Favourite".
 "The Favourite" is different.
 Yorgos is just such an interesting, singular, unique director.
 He has such a different vision from anyone else making films I think.
 That alone kind of set it apart.
 It was the script that I actually read a while ago, I think in 2015.
 It's just very refreshing and unlike anything I read particularly in terms of period films.
 It had this kind of irreverent twist to it, almost modern and I knew that he was attached to it when I read it.
 I could see it in his very skewed mind.
 I just wanted to be a part of it.

-Eileen Shapiro: How do you think Britain will react to it?
+Eileen Shapiro: How do you think Britain will react to it in the long run?

 Joe Alwyn: I don't know.
 I mean I'm British.
 I think they will just enjoy it.
 I don't think people will be too caught up in how it portrays the Royal family.
 I kind of hope they will enjoy it as a different, weird, special kind of film.
 I don't know how people who love the royal family will take it, but we will find out very soon.